MrPrimate/ddb-importer/README.md

 - [DAE](https://foundryvtt.com/packages/dae/) for skill bonuses and basic effects
 - [Link Item and Resource DnD5e module](https://foundryvtt.com/packages/link-item-resource-5e ) for good resource linking
 - [DFreds Convenient Effects](https://foundryvtt.com/packages/dfreds-convenient-effects) for proper condition management
+- [Arbron’s Summoning](https://foundryvtt.com/packages/arbron-summoner) will allow the creation and use of summoned actors for spells and features in Tasha's

 If you want to add spell effects, and high levels of automation you will need:
 - [Midi-QOL](https://foundryvtt.com/packages/midi-qol/)